syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/Exporting.md

 ---
 # Export

-Exporting feature provides support to export Gantt content to excel and PDF files.
-To export the contents, the `ExcelExport` and `PdfExport` toolbar items must be added in the toolbar using the `ToolbarItems` property of `ToolbarSettings`.
-When you click, the toolbar exporting icons, it internally invokes the export public method of Gantt object to export.
+Gantt provides support to export the contents in PDF and excel.
+To export the contents, the `ExcelExport` and `PdfExport` toolbar items must be included in the `ToolbarSettings.ToolbarItems` property.
+And you need to call the [`export`](/api/js/ejgantt#methods:export "export(action, [serverEvent], [multipleExport])") method with the export mapper as parameter in the toolbar button click action.
+We can export multiple Gantt control in same file by using multiple exporting support, this can be enabled by setting `AllowMultipleExporting` property as `true`.
 The below code snippet explains the above behavior,

 {% tabs %}
-{% highlight razor %}
+{% highlight CSHTML %}

 @(Html.EJ().Gantt("GanttContainer")
 //...